 “‘If the trial court’s uncontested findings of fact support its conclusions of law, we must affirm the trial court’s order.’”

 At King Law, our North Carolina child custody lawyers are experienced in navigating these regulations to help clients achieve the best outcome for all parties involved, whether that requires visitation, custody, or both.

 Under N.C.
 Gen.Stat. § 50–13.1(a) “the word ‘custody’ shall be deemed to include custody or visitation or both.”
 N.C.
 Gen.Stat. § 50–13.2(a) provides in relevant part that:

-An order for custody of a minor child ․ shall award the custody of such child to such person ․ as will best promote the interest and welfare of the child.
-In making the determination, the court shall consider all relevant factors ․ and shall make findings accordingly.
-An order for custody must include findings of fact which support the determination of what is in the best interest of the child.
+“An order for custody of a minor child… shall award the custody of such child to such person… as will best promote the interest and welfare of the child.
+In making the determination, the court shall consider all relevant factors… and shall make findings accordingly.
+An order for custody must include findings of fact… that support the determination of what is in the best interest of the child.”

-The finding of the Court was that the “Plaintiff is concerned about the minor child traveling to Malawi to visit with the Defendant due to health reasons, parasite disease, the threat of malaria, the presence of poisonous snakes, extreme heat, and the unreliability of the hospitals located there”.
-In this case, the Trial Court still found visitation was proper and the Court of Appeals affirmed.
+For example, in Burger v.
+Smith (November 2015, North Carolina Court of Appeals), the Trial Court said that a minor child that was breastfeeding was required to visit his father in Malawi.
+The finding of the court was that the “Plaintiff is concerned about the minor child traveling to Malawi to visit with the Defendant due to health reasons, parasite disease, the threat of malaria, the presence of poisonous snakes, extreme heat, and the unreliability of the hospitals located there”.
+In this case, the Trial Court still found visitation was proper, and the Court of Appeals affirmed.